Knowing how to identify potential issues with your car is essential.

 Damaged Fuel System

 Unfiltered fluid passing into the system can damage individual components.
-Debris from the gas tank, corrosive compounds and moisture are just a few examples.
+Debris from the gas tank, corrosive compounds, and moisture are just a few examples.

 How Often Should You Change the Fuel Filter?